 - Building/Site sections sufficient to show site context and major program elements

 - Site plan showing the surrounding buildings, topography and access/circulation

 Submission must include:

 - 4 digital boards at 20” x 20”

 Illustrate graphically or otherwise the use of steel construction

 - A design essay or abstract (500 words maximum)

-- A building program (building type and a listing of program spaces)
+- A building program (description of building type and program spaces/square feet, 1,000 word maximum)

 Incomplete or undocumented entries will be disqualified.
 All drawings should be presented at a scale appropriate to the design solution and include a graphic scale and north arrow.

 + Download the full 13-14 Steel Competition Program (pdf)